AbbieNgXinYi/Istor-a/README.md

 ### Audio System
 1)Equipment needed:
   * 4 speakers
-  * 2 amplifiers
+  * 1 ampliflier

-1) In our setup, we will be using 4 passive speakers, 1 for each station.
-And 2 amplifiers, 1 for every 2 stations.
+1) In our setup, we will be using 4 passive speakers, 1 for each station and all 4 of them will be connected to an ampliflier model CT8150 as that ampliflier has 4 different channels.

 2) Each speaker is connected to one channel on the amplifier.